Union chief says U.S. refinery strike could spread

 A Shell spokesman also said a resumption of talks had not been scheduled as of Tuesday morning.
 Shell Oil Co, the U.S. arm of Royal Dutch Shell Plc [RDSa.L], is the lead oil company negotiator.

-Talks broke off on Friday, after which the USW ordered workers at three Motiva refineries, including the nation's largest, which are co-owned by Shell, to walk off their jobs on Saturday and Sunday.
+Talks broke off on Friday, after which the USW ordered workers at three Motiva refineries, including the nation's largest, which are co-owned by Shell, to walk off their jobs.

 Sources familiar with the talks told Reuters on Monday that face-to-face negotiations may not resume this week.
-That was a change from the weekend, when sources said meetings might resume by the middle of this week.
+[ID:nL1N0VY04K]

 Gerard also said a "handful" of USW members have crossed picket lines to return to their jobs at refineries and other plants.